tvmai/tvmai.github.io/_posts/2018-01-16-opt-mali-gpu.md

 ---
 layout: post
-title: 'Optimizing Deep Learning on ARM Mali GPU with TVM'
+title: 'Optimizing Mobile Deep Learning on ARM Mali GPU with TVM'
 author: Lianmin Zheng
-date: 2018-01-17
+date: 2018-01-16
 ---

 With the great success of deep learning, the demand for